PrimeTheFirst/rcampus_admin/README.md

 # Rcampus Admin

-An app to send homeworks and other such imformation to students
+An app made using flutter, whose function is to send homeworks and other such imformation to students